tomatohammado/old-ga-installfest/README.md

 #### A. Installations

   **To start the Installing process**, Copy This command, paste it in your terminal, and hit Enter!
+Please, watch your terminal and provide your device password, or hit Enter only when asked to.

   ```bash
   curl -o ~/.installfest https://raw.githubusercontent.com/maikelnabil/installfest/master/installfest && source ~/.installfest